amazon-archives/sagemaker-containers/README.rst

 Reading additional information from the container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Very often, an entrypoint needs additional information from the
+Very often, an entry point needs additional information from the
 container that is not available in ``hyperparameters``.
 SageMaker
 Containers writes this information as **environment variables** that are
 available inside the script.
 For example, the training job below